Jumpscale/g8cockpit/docs/walkthrough/Runs/Runs.md

 In order to use the Cockpit API you first need to obtain an JWT, as documented in the section about [how to get a JWT.](https://github.com/Jumpscale/jscockpit/blob/8.1.1/docs/usage/Howto/Get_JWT/Get_JWT.md)
 Using curl we can send a GET request to get a JSON object holding the run details.

-You need to include the JWT in the request header.
+Authorization header isn't necessary if on an development installation, otherwise you need to include the JWT in the request header.
 ```
 curl -H "Authorization: bearer JWT"  /
      -H "Content-Type: application/json" /